German Youth Movement: Wandervogel

+The German Youth Movement remained a loose common movement rather than a single organisation.
+It was divided into several separate groups and federations, one of which was the Freideutsche Jugend, formed in 1913 as an umbrella association of several existing youth organisations.

 Bündische Jugend

 After the First World War, the leaders returned disillusioned from the war.
 The same was true for leaders of German Scouting.
 So both movements started to influence each other heavily in Germany.
 From the Wandervogel came a stronger culture of hiking, adventure, bigger tours to farther places, romanticism and a younger leadership structure.
 Scouting brought uniforms, flags, more organisation, more camps and a clearer, more rational ideology.
 There was also an educationalist influence from Gustav Wyneken.

 Together, this led to the emergence of the Bündische Jugend, a movement of many different youth associations.
 There were Wandervogel groups, Scouting associations and others, all of which mixed the elements described above with new ingredients.
 New styles and groups developed.
 A new tent form, the kohte, was introduced by Eberhard Koebel (aka "tusk").
 Together with Koebel's interpretation of the yurt this type of tent is still the typical black tent used by German scouts on international scout camps to this day.
 The Deutsche Freischar and then the Jungenschaft was founded.